Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: Background and Preliminaries

-allows to obtain a distribution-free control of the (mean) uniform deviations of the empirical measure $P_n$, known as the \textsc{VC} inequality:
+allows to obtain a distribution-free control of the (mean) uniform deviations of the empirical measure $P_n$, known as a \textsc{VC} inequality: with probability at least $1-\delta$,

-The combinatorial quantity $ \vapdim_{\class} = \sup\{ n\ge 1: \shatter_{\class}(n) = 2^n\}$ referred to as the \textsc{VC} dimension of $\class$ permits to bound $\log( \shatter_{\class}(n))$, when it is finite: by virtue of Sauer's lemma, we have $\shatter_{\class}(n)\leq (n+1)^{\vapdim_{\class}}$ for all $n\ge 1$.
-A bound of order $O(\log(n)/n)$ is thus obtained for maximum deviations in expectation.
-Upper confidence bounds are established in a similar way, using the bounded differences concentration inequality.
-Many simple classes (\textit{e.g.} half-spaces, hyperrectangles, ellipso\"ids, unions and intersections of such classes) have finite \textsc{VC} dimension, in particular classes of sets constructed by many popular classification algorithms (\textit{e.g.} decision trees, neural nets, linear \textsc{SVM}).
-While the statistical literature makes greater use of metric entropies to quantify the complexity of function classes, the combinatorial approach can be likened to this, as explained in \textit{e.g.} \cite{van2000asymptotic}.
+The combinatorial quantity $ \vapdim_{\class} = \sup\{ n\ge 1: \shatter_{\class}(n) = 2^n\}$ referred to as the \textsc{VC} dimension of $\class$ permits to bound $\log( \shatter_{\class}(n))$ when it is finite: by virtue of Sauer's lemma, we have $\shatter_{\class}(n)\leq (n+1)^{\vapdim_{\class}}$.
+Many simple classes (\eg half-spaces, hyperrectangles, ellipso\"ids in $\rset^d$, unions and intersections of such classes) have finite \textsc{VC} dimension, in particular classes of sets constructed by many popular classification algorithms (\eg decision trees, neural nets, linear \textsc{SVM}).
+While the statistical literature makes greater use of metric entropies to quantify the complexity of function classes, the combinatorial approach can be likened to this, as explained in \eg \cite{van2000asymptotic}.